Definition

 The composite materials used by Carbonovus are of the latest generation, comprised of a thermoset polymer matrix (epoxy resin) and various reinforcements, in particular:

-1. Carbon fiber — characterized by elevated torsional resistance, rigidity, and tensile and compressive strength.
+Characterized by elevated torsional resistance, rigidity, and tensile and compressive strength.
 In addition it possesses the following properties: very low density, exceptional heat resistance in non-oxidizing atmospheres, a thermal expansion coefficient of zero, and insensitivity to humidity and corrosive agents.

-3. Aramid fibers (such as Kevlar) — characterized by high tensile strength, low density, not overly high stiffness (medium elongation at break), good resistance to cutting, poor resistance to compression, and especially strong resistance to fatigue and impacts.
+Characterized by high tensile strength, low density, not overly high stiffness (medium elongation at break), good resistance to cutting, poor resistance to compression, and especially strong resistance to fatigue and impacts.